Fireaid Logo

 • The early results are powerful and personal.
 Hundreds of thousands of families, workers, students, and volunteers have already been directly helped.

-• The full list of organizations, broken down by category, can be found HERE but below are just some of the examples.
+• The full list of organizations, broken down by category, can be found HERE but below are just some of the examples of what these non profits have done with donations from FireAid and other sources to directly help survivors.

 • LA Regional Food Bank distributed over 50 million pounds of food and household essentials to families cut off from basic necessities.